openbmc/docs/cpp-style-and-conventions.md

 #### Constants

-* Constants and enums should be named like variables in lowerCamelCase.
+* Constants and enum members should be named like variables in lowerCamelCase.

 #### Namespaces